Home » Manufacturing Machines » Lathe Machine Operations: Types and Techniques

 Grinding is the operation of removing the metal in the form of minute chips by feeding the work against a rotating abrasive wheel known as the grinding wheel.

 Both the internal and external surfaces of a workpiece may be ground by using a special attachment mounted on the cross slide.
-For the grinding external surface, the work may be revolved between centers or on a chuck.
+For the grinding external surface, the work may revolve between centers or on a chuck.
 For internal grinding, the work must be revolved around a chuck or faceplate.

 The feeding is done by the carriage and the depth of cut is provided by the cross slide.
 Grinding is performed in a lathe for finishing a job, sharpening a cutter, or sizing a workpiece after it has been hardened.